RiiConnect24/Wii-Guide/_pages/en_US/get-started.md

 - [Wilbrand](wilbrand) - Exploit that also uses the Wii Message Board
     * Requires an SD card and a PC
     * Works on versions 3.0 - 4.3
-- [FlashHax](flashhax) - Exploit that uses the Internet Channel
-    * Requires the Internet Channel installed, and an Internet connection
 - [BlueBomb](bluebomb) - Exploit that uses Bluetooth
     * Requires a computer with Bluetooth and GNU/Linux, as well as a USB storage device
     * This is the only exploit that works on the **Wii mini**